-Q. My auto insurance premium is higher this year than it was last year, even though I didn’t have an accident, file a claim…I didn’t even get a parking ticket.
+Q: My auto insurance premium is higher this year than it was last year, even though I didn’t have an accident, file a claim…I didn’t even get a parking ticket.
 Why did my auto premium increase?

->

-> We posed this question to Jim Sutton, Farmers Insurance® Territory Auto Product Lead.
+We posed this question to Jim Sutton, Farmers Insurance® Territory Auto Product Lead.
 Here’s what he had to say about the factors considered at the time of renewal of your auto insurance.

->

-> “I haven’t had any changes to my lifestyle or driving record in the last year.
+A: “I haven’t had any changes to my lifestyle or driving record in the last year.
 But my rates still went up.
 Why?”

->

-> Some rate increases can be attributed to things outside of your control as a consumer.
+Some rate increases can be attributed to things outside of your control as a consumer.
 There are larger factors that impact the auto insurance industry overall.
 For example, the number of drivers filing auto insurance claims has risen sharply over the past few years.
 There are more cars on the road than ever before, and the sheer volume of vehicles alone could lead to an increase in accidents and fatalities.

 Unfortunately, there’s also been an increase in the severity of accidents and related injuries.
 With drivers more distracted than ever, drivers are more likely to be taken by surprise, to collide without braking, resulting in injuries that are potentially much more severe.
 Add to this the increasing cost of medical care and auto claims become much more expensive.